ajschumacher/so_tense_very_flow_wow/index.md

 Currently, the system takes the input one and returns 0.9, which is not correct.
 We'll call the level of incorrectness the "loss" and give our system the goal of minimizing the loss.
-If the loss can be negative then minimizing it is a bit silly, so let's make the loss the square of the difference between the current output and the desired output.
+If the loss can be negative then minimizing it could be silly, so let's make the loss the square of the difference between the current output and the desired output.